monicamarshall/spark-reports/terraform-argocd/README.md

 Address:  172.17.3.1

-What You Got Is Correct
-You received this external hostname from your ArgoCD LoadBalancer:
+external hostname from your ArgoCD LoadBalancer:

 af31a9670cc654140b88880db97c3afc-694698367.us-east-2.elb.amazonaws.com

-# Deploying ArgoCD on Azure Kubernetes Service (AKS) using Terraform By Raghu The Security Expert
+# Deploying ArgoCD on Azure Kubernetes Service (AKS) using Terraform

 ## Introduction
 This guide provides step-by-step instructions to deploy ArgoCD on AKS using Terraform, facilitating a GitOps workflow on Azure.